-Capital Projects Funds - accounts for state and local capital outlay as authorized by Charter School Capital Outlay, Section 1013.62, Florida Statutes mainly for capital outlay expenditures.
+Capital Outlay Fund - accounts for state and other local capital outlay as authorized by Charter School Capital Outlay, Section 1013.62.

 Measurement Focus and Basis of Accounting

 The financial statements of the School are prepared in accordance with generally accepted accounting principles (GAAP).
 The School's reporting entity applies all relevant Governmental Accounting Standards Board (GASB) Codification of Accounting and Financial Reporting Guidance.
 The government-wide statements report using the economic resources measurement focus and the full accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.